-As a next step, the resulted eccentricity was used to refine the ETV solution, as discussed in Section 3.
-In this way we obtained refined e and $\omega$ parameters that were consistent with the previous RV results, but had substantially smaller formal errors.
+As a next step, the resulted eccentricity was used to refine the ETV solution, as discussed in Sect.
+3. In this way we obtained refined e and ω parameters that were consistent with the previous RV results, but had substantially smaller formal errors.
 Finally, we fixed the eccentricity to its ETV-fit value, and reiterated the RV fits.
-In these runs, although the argument of periastron ( $\omega$ ) kept its large formal error of >10°, it converged to a value differing only by ~1° from the ETV solution.
-Our results are plotted in Fig. 4 ( $\dot{V}{\gamma} \equiv 0$ solution), and listed in Table 6.
+In these runs, although the argument of periastron (ω) kept its large formal error of $>10^{\circ}$, it converged to a value differing only by $\sim 1^{\circ}$ from the ETV solution.
+Our results are plotted in Fig. 4 ($\dot{V}{\gamma}\equiv 0$ solution), and listed in Table 6.
 In the last rows we give some additional, derived quantities.
-As one can see, the apparent period variations ( $\Delta P$ ), which were calculated from $\dot{V}{\gamma}$ , are slightly higher, yet agree with the result obtained from the ETV analysis.
+As one can see, the apparent period variations (ΔP), which were calculated from \dot{V}{γ} , are slightly higher, yet agree with the result obtained from the ETV analysis.

 In Fig. 4 (lower panel) the residual velocity data are also plotted.
 As one can observe, these values exceed the estimated observational uncertainties for most of the data points.
 In order to investigate whether these deviations come from stellar pulsation, and/or instrumental effects, we performed a test.
-We checked whether the residuals of the RV data show correlations with instrumental parameters such as spectral resolution and signal-to-noise ratio (S/N), or are more likely of non-instrumental origin.
-The S/N was calculated near the blue wing of the H $\alpha$ line, between 640 and 645 nm, where the spectrum is nearly featureless.
-We estimated the continuum S/N levels to be between 40 and 300.
-The scatter of the RV residuals did not exhibit a correlation, neither with S/N nor the resolution of the spectra.
-The median absolute deviation of the residuals was 700 m s-1 for the $\dot{V}{\nu} \neq 0$ solution (i.e. observation - model, assuming a long-term component to describe the effect of the assumed third companion), regardless of the instrumental parameters.
-Moreover, the residuals did not show any periodicity, which could be related to the observed pulsation (see Section 5).
+We checked whether the residuals of the radial velocity data show correlations with instrumental parameters such as spectral resolution and S/N, or are more likely of non-instrumental origin.
+The S/N was calculated near the blue wing of the $H\alpha$ line, between 640 and 645 nm, where the spectrum is nearly featureless.
+We estimated the continuum S/N levels to be between 40-300.
+The scatter of the radial velocity residuals did not exhibit a correlation neither with S/N nor the resolution of the spectra.
+The median absolute deviation of the residuals was $700 \,\mathrm{m\,s^{-1}}$ for the $\dot{V}{\gamma} \neq 0$ solution (i.e. observation - model, assuming a long-term component to describe the effect of the assumed third companion), regardless of the instrumental parameters.
+Moreover, the residuals did not show any periodicity, which could be related to the observed pulsation (see Sect.
+5).
 Thus, the origin of this wobbling remains unexplained.
-Nevertheless, since the full amplitude of the RV curve is over 50 km s-1, the velocity wobbling is under 2 per cent and does not influence the dynamical analysis.
+Nevertheless, since the full amplitude of the radial velocity curve is over 50 km s-1, the velocity wobbling is under 2% and does not influence the dynamical analysis.